smartcontractkit/ea-framework-js/docs/porting-a-v2-ea-to-v3.md

 # Config

+In v2, EA-specific properties such as `API_ENDPOINT` and `API_KEY` were maintained in an adapter's `env.json`.
+When migrating to v3 these configs need to be moved to the individual EA's `customSettings` object.
+They are no longer part of the EA framework config.

 For EAs that do not need a custom config, using the type `SettingsMap` from `@chainlink/external-adapter-framework/config` when needed will be sufficient.
-However, if your v2 EA uses any custom settings in its config (including the `API_KEY`), you will need to define this in a custom config.

 The config will be a map of `(ENV_VAR, Setting)` pairs: